syncfusion-content/javascript-docs/js/Gantt/Getting-Started.md

 ## Enable Editing

-You can enable editing using the [`editSettings`](/api/js/ejgantt#members:editsettings "editSettings") and [`allowGanttChartEditing`](/api/js/ejgantt#allowganttcharteditingspan-classtype-signature-type-booleanbooleanspan "allowGanttChartEditing") options.
+You can enable editing using the [`editSettings`](/api/js/ejgantt#members:editsettings) and [`allowGanttChartEditing`](/api/js/ejgantt#members:allowganttchartediting) options.

 ### Cell Editing

-Modify the task details through the grid cell editing by setting the [`editMode`](/api/js/ejgantt#members:editsettings-editmode "editSettings.editMode") as [`cellEditing`](/api/js/ejgantt#members:editsettings-editmode "cellEditing").
+Modify the task details through the grid cell editing by setting the [editMode](/api/js/ejgantt#members:editsettings-editmode "editSettings.editMode") as `cellEditing`.

 ### Normal Editing

-Modify the task details through the edit dialog by setting the [`editMode`](/api/js/ejgantt#members:editsettings-editmode "editSettings.editMode") as [`normal`](/api/js/ejgantt#members:editsettings-editmode "normal").
+Modify the task details through the edit dialog by setting the [editMode](/api/js/ejgantt#members:editsettings-editmode "editSettings.editMode") as `normal`.

 ### Taskbar Editing

-Modify the task details through user interaction such as resizing and dragging the taskbar.
+Modify the task details through user interaction such as resizing and dragging the taskbar by setting the [allowGanttChartEditing](/api/js/ejgantt#members:allowganttchartediting) as `true`.

 ### Predecessor Editing

-Modify the predecessor details of a task using mouse interactions by setting the [`allowGanttChartEditing`](/api/js/ejgantt#members:allowganttchartediting "allowGanttChartEditing") as `true` and setting value for the `predecessorMapping` property.
+Modify the predecessor details of a task using mouse interactions by setting the [`allowGanttChartEditing`](/api/js/ejgantt#members:allowganttchartediting "allowGanttChartEditing") as `true` and setting value for the [predecessorMapping](/api/js/ejgantt#members:predecessormapping) property.

 {% highlight javascript %}